samherrmann/docker-angular-cli/README.md

     allows by default.
 If there is a need to run the Chrome sandbox, then the container must be run with the `privileged` flag.

+A full project setup example can be viewed in [this GitHub Compare View](https://github.com/samherrmann/docker-angular-cli/compare/example-app).

 ### Development Workflow
 Execute Angular CLI commands: